A low-risk tool to transfer wealth and help mitigate taxation is called a Grantor Retained Annuity Trust (GRAT).

 Only the grantor can receive annuity distributions during the annuity term.
 The annuity payments must be made at least annually.
 Upon completion of the annuity payment term, the GRAT’s remaining assets pass to the beneficiaries, either outright or in trust.
 No additional contributions to the trust are permitted.

-For more information on GRATs and other asset protection/wealth transfer tools, please contact Monteforte Law, P.C. for a consultation in the Greater Wilmington, Massachusetts area.
+For more information on GRATs and other asset protection/wealth transfer tools, please contact Monteforte Law, P.C. for a consultation in the Greater Woburn, Massachusetts area.